 As you try and comprehend your new situation, the last thing you need is for your finances to be all over the place.
 Now is the time to establish your financial position and calculate your true income and expenses.

 This might mean factoring in new costs, like how much it costs to pay for your funeral, future care or anything else you haven’t had to have considered in the past.
 Once you have established this, your mind can at least function a little more calmly.
+You can compare funeral plan quotes for free at Reassured.

 Start with a structure